novag/LoRa-ATtiny-Node/README.md

 ## Contributions

 This library started from parts written by Ideetron B.V..
 Of these, almost only the AES routines are left.
+Thanks to Ideetron B.V.!

-- Hendrik Hagendorn - OTAA/downlink/timing implementation, ATtiny85 optimization, ...
+- Hendrik Hagendorn

 - Ideentron B.V. - [RFM95W_Nexus](https://github.com/Ideetron/RFM95W_Nexus)